 The idea here is Chase does not want to invest a costly signup bonus on someone who is moving from card to card.
 They only make their money back acquiring a customer if that customer keeps the card and uses it over time.

 However this is a fairly blunt instrument.

 - It means there are Marriott ‘Ambassador’ members who spend over 100 nights and $20,000 with the chain, with perfectly good credit, who want to carry the brand in their wallet.
-They apply for the Marriott Bonvoy BoundlessTM Credit Card and get rejected.
+They apply for a Marriott card and get rejected.

 - It means there are United Global Services members spending over $50,000 a year with the airline who want a UnitedSM Explorer Card — which is a pre-requisite for getting upgraded on domestic award tickets — and who get declined.

 Meanwhile I think that The World Of Hyatt Credit Card is a fantastic card.
 But the market for the Hyatt card is relatively narrow.
 Hyatt has a limited footprint.
 They have the best elite program if their hotel locations works for you.
 Most people with a Hyatt card aren’t going to just have a Hyatt card.
 As a result 5/24 seems disproportionately likely to keep the bank from building its Hyatt portfolio.

 American Express has a better approach.
 They only allow one initial bonus per card in a lifetime (lifetime being as long as their records reflect you’ve had the card before).
 More recently they’ve added additional unpublished hurdles where they decide you may or may not be eligible for a bonus.
 But they tell you in advance during the application process whether or not they’ll give you that bonus.
 They let you apply, and will approve you for the card, either way.